BEagle1984/silverback/samples/README.md

 Produce and consume basic messages.

 1. Run the two applications
-    1. `dotnet run -p ./samples/MQTT/Basic.Producer/.`
+    1. `dotnet run --project ./samples/MQTT/Basic.Producer/.`
-    1. `dotnet run -p ./samples/MQTT/Basic.Consumer/.`
+    1. `dotnet run --project ./samples/MQTT/Basic.Consumer/.`
 1. Observe the console output while the messages are produced and consumed

 ### Basic but using protocol version 3.1.0